 Online Fundraising: A Complete Guide

 Online fundraising gives your nonprofit new avenues for growth.
-There are abundant opportunities to reach new audiences and raise more funds between social media, your website, and online fundraising tools.
+Between social media, your website, and other digital tools, there are endless opportunities to connect with new audiences and raise more funds.

 What is Online Fundraising?

-Hint: DonorSnap’s online forms allow you to set up a recurring giving option.
+Hint: DonorSnap’s online forms make it easy to include a recurring giving option.

 Online Donation Forms